aditya-rao-iit-m/robosoccer-3.0/esp8266/mecanum/readme.md

-ROBOSOCCER MicroPython Base Code for ESP8266 - Mecanum Weels
+ROBOSOCCER Base Code for ESP8266 - Mecanum Weels
 ************************
 Released under the GNU GPL v3.0 May 2025
 ************************